Uniswap/org-v1/src/pages/docs/v2/03-SDK/02-token.md

 sortsBefore(other: Token): boolean
 ```

-Checks if the current instance sorts before another.
+Checks if the current instance sorts before another, by address.